Robert Burnham Jr.: Life after Lowell

-As his situation worsened, Burnham, who was never married, become bitter and depressed, and isolated himself from his few friends and family.
+As his situation worsened, Burnham, who was never married, became bitter and depressed, and isolated himself from his few friends and family.
 He had lived for a time in Phoenix, Arizona, but in May 1986 he left Phoenix and dropped out of sight completely, informing no one but his publisher of his whereabouts.
 Despite being the author of a successful book, Burnham spent the last years of his life in poverty and obscurity in San Diego, California, selling his paintings of cats at Balboa Park.
-The fans of Celestial Handbook were likely unaware of his personal circumstances; possibly assuming that a different and unrelated Robert Burnham, an editor at Astronomy magazine, was the author.
+The fans of Celestial Handbook were likely unaware of his personal circumstances; possibly assuming that a different Robert Burnham, an editor at Astronomy magazine, was the author.